 Aided with all this information let’s set upon preparing a satisfying side with roasted tomatoes, fresh basil and an unpardonable clove of garlic to flavour it all.

-This is very simple preparation.
+This is a very simple preparation.
 Minimal prep, simple flavours and tastes awesome with crusty bread, a plate of simple tossed pasta.
-This minimal effort side is the perfect for a mid week dinner with uncompromised flavours and nutrition on a really hectic day at work.
-The warmth of the roasted tomatoes is simple perfect for a cold winter day..
-Well!!! a heavy raining day for us.
+This minimal effort side is perfect for a mid-week dinner with uncompromised flavours and nutrition on a really hectic day at work.
+The warmth of the roasted tomatoes is simply perfect for a cold winter day… Well!!! a heavy raining day for us.